Preface

 Very briefly, the most common problems are cables (the cables between the power supply and the Hub, usually), power (to the power supply, or the power supply itself), and IP address conflicts, usually from trying to use a second router on your network.
 Make sure the cables are all good and clicked into the Hub and power supply, that the power supply light is on (and the power light on the Hub, if you can see it), and disconnect any secondary routers you may have before checking anything else.

 First, check the lights on the Hub.
-The bottom light (power light - green) should be on constantly.
+The bottom light (power light - green or blue) should be on constantly.

 Gateway Hub

-The next light up (Ethernet traffic - green) should be blinking irregularly.
-The top light (green) should also be on constantly, indicating the Hub is in Gateway Mode.
+The top signal light (green) should also be on constantly, indicating the Hub is in Gateway Mode.

 - If no lights are showing, make sure the light on the power supply is on.
 If it's not, the power supply is probably dead.
 Check the light on the power supply - it should shine brightly and constantly, not be dim or pulsing.

 - If the red light or any of the other signal lights come on and stay on, the Hub is not getting an IP address from the router and is configuring itself as a Remote Hub.
-Check the connections to the router and make sure the router itself is working.
+Check the connections to the router and make sure the router itself is working, but this can also be an indication of a network loop or IP address conflict.

 Remote Hub